nablarch/nablarch-document/en/application_framework/application_framework/libraries/bean_util.rst

         }
     }

-3. コンポーネント設定ファイルに、 :java:extdoc:`ConversionManager <nablarch.core.beans.ConversionManager>` の実装クラスを設定する。
+3. Configure implementation class :java:extdoc:`ConversionManager <nablarch.core.beans.ConversionManager>` in the component configuration file.

-   ポイント
+   Point
-    * コンポーネント名は **conversionManager** とすること。
+    * The component name should be **conversionManager**.

    .. code-block:: xml